callmephilip/backbone-tyler/README.rst

 Show me some code
 ============
-Tyler allows you to have your templates organized in the following
+Tyler allows you to have your templates organized in the following way

 	<h2>This is a container</h2>
 	<div>